ThomasJScott3/Unit-19-Multi-Blockchain-Wallet/README.md

 <br>

   I executed the transaction in python and reviewed the results on both ends.
-Your output in python and MyCrypto should match.
+Your output in Python and MyCrypto should match.

 <p>